Train strikes today: Everything you need to know about rail disruption

 Is the London Underground running?

-The Underground is unaffected by the Aslef industrial action, but a separate strike by members of the RMT union in a dispute over jobs and safety will cause an almost total shutdown of the Tube network on Wednesday 4 and Friday 6 October.
+The Underground is unaffected by the Aslef industrial action.
+A separate strike by members of the RMT union in a dispute over jobs and safety on Wednesday 4 and Friday 6 October was called off at the last minute.

 Will the London Overground and the Elizabeth Line run?